 Pro tip: Always check the tire pressure on a new bike before your first ride.

-The Detroit Bikes E-Sparrow is a solid bike that’s a ton of fun to ride and at $1,099, it feels like a solid bargain.
+The Detroit Bikes E-Sparrow is a solid bike that’s a ton of fun to ride and at $1,499, it makes for a great entry level bike for commuters looking for their first e-bike.
 For riders with very hilly commutes and those looking for more gearing flexibility, it’s might not be the best fit.
 For riders in urban areas, shorter commutes, and for single-speed enthusiasts, the E-Sparrow just might be exactly what you’re looking for.

 Head over to Detroit Bikes to have a look at the full feature set or to order one today.